hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(myCars); // => Ford
 ```

 The code logs `'Ford'`.
 This example illustrates how the array method `find` works.
 The global variable `cars` is declared and initialized to reference the array `[ 'Ford', 'Chrysler', 'Toyota' ]` on line 1.
-The global variable `myCars` is initialized assigned to the return value of applying the `find` method on the array that `cars` references.
+The global variable `myCars` is declared and initialized to the return value of applying the `find` method on the array that `cars` references.
 The `find` method executes the callback function once for each index of the array until the callback function returns a truthy value.
 Here, the `find` method looks for the first element in the array that contains an `'o'` through the `includes` method.
 Since `'Ford'` is the first element in the array that contains an `'o'` that it what is returned.
 Thus, when `console.log(myCars)` is logged on the last line, it logs `'Ford'`.

 If so, `find` immediately returns the value of that element.
 Otherwise, `find` returns `undefined`.